 Precision matters here.
 Helixar’s SOC 2 and ISO 27001 evidence packs are available today.
 Mappings for APRA CPS 234, RBNZ BS-11, and the NZ Privacy Act 2020 are delivered at implementation, tailored to each bank’s control framework.
 Helixar does not claim certification against these prudential and privacy frameworks.
 The compliance obligations remain the bank’s, and Helixar supplies the enforced controls and verifiable evidence that support them.

-Helixar is an AI control plane.
 It enforces policy at the moment of every AI request with the graduated response above, is fail-closed by default, and records every decision in a tamper-evident, independently verifiable trail.
 A typical rollout starts with observe across the estate to establish a baseline of real AI behaviour, then tightens the highest-risk actions to require approval or block, with verifiable evidence generated from day one.
-Helixar Limited is based in Auckland, New Zealand, works with design partners in regulated ANZ environments, is an NVIDIA Inception member and supported by Google for Startups, and contributed its HDP protocol to the IETF.
+Helixar Limited is based in Auckland, New Zealand, works with design partners in regulated banking environments in Australia and New Zealand, is an NVIDIA Inception member and supported by Google for Startups, and contributed its HDP protocol to the IETF.
+For the wider view beyond banking, see AI governance for regulated enterprises and the Helixar compliance overview.

 What a prudential regulator sees